-- 1. Power on the server running the SGI Management Center interface. - 2.
-Open an ssh or other terminal session command line console to the SMN using a remote workstation or local VGA terminal. - 3.
-Use the information in the section "Preparing to Power On" on page 9 to ensure that all system components are supplied with power and ready for bring up. - 4.
-Log in to the SMN as root (the default password is sgisgi). - 5.
-On the command line, enter mgrclient and press Enter.
+- 1. Power on the server running the SGI Management Center interface. - Open an ssh or other terminal session command line console to the SMN using a remote workstation or local VGA terminal. - 3.
+Use the information in the section "Power Connections Overview" on page 2 to ensure that all system components are supplied with power and ready for bring up. - 4.
+Log in to the SMN as root (the default password is sgisgi).

+- On the command line, enter mgrclient and press Enter.
 The SGI Management Center Login dialog box is displayed. - 6.
 Enter a user name (root by default) and password (root by default) and click OK.
 The SGI Management Center interface is displayed. - The power on (green button) and power off (red button) are located in the middle of the SGI Management Center GUI's Tool Bar - icons which provide quick access to common tasks and features.